Aurora Marine Fuels Hires Credit Manager From GP Global

 The firm was founded by Daniel Cheverall, David Raeburn and Sam Groves in October 2019 with the aim of building a worldwide bunker trading company, in addition to servicing the bunker requirements of their parent company Borealis Maritime Ltd.

+Aurora was set up at the end of 2019 with a base in London and an initial focus of servicing its parent, Borealis' fleet.

-The company is based in London, and now has additional offices in Athens, Hamburg and Istanbul.
+It has since added additional offices in Athens, Hamburg and Istanbul.